The value of storage in electricity distribution: The role of markets: Numerical experiments

-We perform a case study for the island of Nantucket, Massachusetts, because it \begin{itemize} \item is located in a deregulated state that does not allow storage owned by distribution companies to participate in electricity markets; \item has publicly available data about the current energy system and its future evolution; \item is self-contained and of modest size, which facilitates analysis; \item already has a battery system owned by a distribution company. \end{itemize} The Nantucket Electric Company, a subsidiary of National Grid, serves the entire island and no other territory.
+We study capacity expansion planning on the island of Nantucket, Massachusetts, which suits our purposes because (\emph{i})~it is located in a deregulated state that does not allow storage owned by distribution companies to participate in electricity markets; (\emph{ii})~it features publicly available data about the current energy system and its future evolution; (\emph{iii})~its interconnection to the mainland is limited to two subsea cables, which facilitates analysis; and (\emph{iv})~it is equipped with a battery owned by a distribution company.

+The Nantucket Electric Company, a subsidiary of National Grid, serves the entire island and no other territory.
 In January 2024, the company filed a plan to proactively upgrade its distribution grid with the Massachusetts Department of Public Utilities as required by law~\citep[\S~53]{ma2022act}.
 The plan describes the current energy system on the island and its projected future evolution through the year~2050 \citep{nationalgrid2024ESMP}.
 In addition to data from the distribution company, past electricity demand and price data are available from the grid operator serving Nantucket.
 Specifically, the Independent System Operator New England (ISO-NE) assigns the network node \texttt{LD.CANDLE 13.2} with ID \texttt{16255} in load zone \texttt{4006} (Southeastern Massachusetts) to Nantucket.

 In 2019, National Grid installed a 6MW/48MWh battery and a 13MW backup generator on the island to delay investments in an additional subsea cable that would have been needed to ensure supply if one of the two existing cables were to fail.
 Also in 2019, the Pacific Northwest National Laboratory~(PNNL) released a study about the battery and the generator~\citep{balducci2019nantucket}.